knobs-dials/everyday-admin/README.md

 file-open-permissions
 ===

-Helper around chmod and chown that you can use recursively around directories.
+Helper that does chmod and chown, that you can use recursively around directories.
 For example,

 ```
    file-open-permissions --user uname --group gname .